bsdroid/ntrip/BNC/Example_Configs/00_Readme.txt

 Corrections.
 Positions are saved in the logfile.

 9. File 'PPPNet.bnc'
-The purpose of this configuration is siumultaneous Precise Point Positioning from observations of several rover receivers or a network of reference stations.
-The configuration reads several RTCM Version 3 observation streams, a Broadcast Ephemeris stream and a stream with Broadcast Corrections.
-Positions are saved per station in the logfile.
+The purpose of this configuration is to demonstrate siumultaneous Precise Point Positioning for several rovers or several receivers from a network of reference stations in one BNC job.
+The possible maximum number of PPP solutions per job depends on the processing power of the hosting computer.
+This example configuration reads two RTCM Version 3 observation streams, a Broadcast Ephemeris stream and a stream with Broadcast Corrections.
+PPP Results for the two stations are saved in PPP logfiles.

 10. File 'PPPQuickStart.bnc'
 The purpose of this configuration is Precise Point Positioning in Quick-Start